 KitKat

 The spacious indoor and outdoor areas of this former dog biscuit factory create a festival atmosphere à la Burning Man, especially on long sunny days.
 The music ranges from pulsating techno inside to house music outside by the lake.
-The audience is diverse: from fresh students to aged ex-club kids.
+The audience is diverse: from fresh-faced students to aged ex-club kids.

 Watergate